bagl0025/watch-this/README.md

 ## Usage

 After logging in or creating a new user you can create watchlists.
 If you edit those watchlists you can add shows and reviews.
 The main page will show watchlists from all users.
-The dashboard will show only the logged in users's shows
+The dashboard will show only the logged in user's shows

 <img src="./public/assets/screenshot.png" alt="watch this screenshot" width="600"/>